Community Operation and Protective Services

 - Conduct an active program for informing Meadow Lake residents and responding to matters relative to their safety/resource protection needs.

-- MLHOA Board of Directors (chair or co-chairs, 1 vote)
+- MLHOA, Inc. Board of Directors (chair or co-chair)

-The MLHOA Manager will assemble the COPS Committee as needed.
+The MLHOA General Manager or Chair of the Committee will call a meeting of the COPS Committee as needed.

 Documents relating to COPS are currently under review.